-Your best alternative is the Dell AW3423DW.
-It uses a QD-OLED panel with a higher brightness, wide color gamut and a higher 175Hz refresh rate.
+Another alternative is the Dell AW3423DW.
+It uses a QD-OLED panel with a higher brightness, a wide color gamut and a higher 175Hz refresh rate.
 It also has a three-year warranty that covers burn-in.
 While it has a lower 3440×1440 resolution, you actually get a slightly higher pixel density in comparison to 42″ 4K.

 The AW3423DW has its disadvantages too, though.
 It has a triangular RGB subpixel layout that causes noticeable fringing on small text and thin edges, but a lot of users find it tolerable (it’s not an issue in games and videos).
 Further, it uses a peculiar screen coating that raises blacks under direct lighting.

 Another option is the Samsung Neo G7 32″ 4K 240Hz monitor with an 1196-zone mini LED FALD backlight.
 It gets even brighter (up to 1,200-nits), but it doesn’t have an infinite contrast ratio and there’s some backlight bleeding and blooming.
 Moreover, it has an aggressive 1000R screen curvature that won’t appeal to some users.
 In case you want a flat-screen IPS model, check out the Innocn 32M2V and the Acer X32FP.

 All in all, the ASUS ROG Swift PG42UQ is an amazing gaming monitor.
 The choice between it and LG’s 42″ C2 TV comes down to the user’s personal preference regarding screen coating and exclusive features, as well as pricing and availability.